 Of course, you should make sure that your dog gets plenty of exercise beforehand so you don’t have to worry about them showing aggression when they are out in public.

 Jack Russells enjoy running around, chasing things, and sometimes playing with other dogs very well.
+It is part of their personality.
 This type of behavior can be both fun for the owner and the dog but sometimes aggressive dogs need more exercise than others in order to reduce their energy levels.

 6.)
 Lack of Training

 This is another situation in which lack of training might result in aggression.
 The first thing you should do is make sure your Jack Russell knows the basics such as sit, stay, come when called, etc.

 These commands will help keep your dog under control and make it easier to manage him if he ever gets aggressive.
 The key is consistency and making sure your Jack Russell understands what you want from him.

 Just like in humans, psychological issues can cause aggression in Jack Russells.
 This is why you should make sure your dog has a stable life and is comfortable living with you.

 If he is struggling to adapt to his environment or if there are a lot of changes in your dog’s life that he doesn’t understand, he might show aggression towards anything that he perceives as a threat, namely strangers walking into your home or other animals.

 How to prevent your Jack Russell from being aggressive